Trust / Office Technology / 1960s-2000s

 Sources

 Xerox and the Brand That Became a Verb It Had to Police is a trust case about Xerox in 1960s-2000s.
 The Xerox brand became so synonymous with photocopying that the company had to keep teaching the market to treat the name as a trademark while also broadening the business beyond copiers.
 Brand dominance can create a second-order risk: the market loves the name enough to use it generically.
-When that happens, the job is not only awareness.
+When that happens, the job is not merely awareness.
 It is disciplined language governance and category expansion.

 Brand dominance can create a second-order risk: the market loves the name enough to use it generically.
-When that happens, the job is not only awareness.
+When that happens, the job is not merely awareness.
 It is disciplined language governance and category expansion.